tjaekel/GNU-VOR-Tester/README.md

 This file can be played (as file source) via GRC graphs.
 It demodulates the generated signal and via OBS knob you can figure out what the location (FROM) the station was (via "VOR_playFile_Simulator2.grc").
+The "File_Analyzer.grc" should work and demodulate also this generated file (sample rate 2M), just the tone frequency of the Morse Code has a higher pitch (you could adjust/modify the graph to fix it).

 ATTENTION: the receiver as "VOR_playFile_Simulator2.grc" will NOT work with a a real SDR receiver, on a real VOR signal:
 The internal waveforms are trimmed and the approach is not the right way on a live signal!
+Maybe the "File_Analyzer.grc" works for a live VOR reception (not tried).

 ## Demodulate a recorded VOR file
 The file "File_Analyzer.grc" is intended to demodulate a real live signal,